hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-vs-rest.md

 We're changing the way we think about API calls.
 Instead of making different API calls to different URLs to fetch data, we're making ad-hoc queries to a "single URL endpoint" that returns data based on the query.
 - Instead of 'GET'ing a resource you 'POST' a query that describes what data you want.
 - You think of the data your API returns as a "graph", this allows you to make queries to fetch "related" pieces of data in a single shot.
-In the example above, you fetch the user and the user's address (as a nested JSON object) in the same API call, as opposed to making 2 API calls.
+In the example above, you fetch the user and the user's address (as a nested JSON object) in the same API call, as opposed to making two API calls.
 - The "query" you send as data in the POST request has a structure and a syntax.
 This "language" is called GraphQL.

 As you can see in the example above, GraphQL queries look very neat and easy to